 That’s what the Black Women Changing The Game Business fund is going to do.

-20 women giving $525 who believe in relationship and community over transaction.
+100 women committing to giving $25 per month for a year who believe in relationship and community over transaction.

 A new way to support Black women entrepreneurs.